Taking in a lodger - what you need to think about first

 Checking immigration status

-If you plan to take in a lodger, you may have to check the person's immigration status before renting the room.
+If you plan to take in a lodger, you'll have to check their immigration status before renting the room.

 Do you need to have a written agreement?